Literature Studies booking now:

 - Our meetings will take place in the fabulous Porthmeor Studios

-- 28 September to 1 October 2025 (approximately 14 hours of study)
+- 1 to 4 October 2026 (this will enable approximately 14 hours of study)

 - Recommended editions: The Waves by Virginia Woolf, Vintage Classics, ISBN-13:

-978-1784870843 or Penguin Classics, ISBN-13: 978-0241372081 - Cost £560, includes notes and critical resources (N.B. travel, food and accommodation are NOT included and participants are responsible for arranging their own travel, accommodation and insurance).
+978-1784870843 or Penguin Classics, ISBN-13: 978-0241372081 - The cost of £600 covers facilitation, notes and critical resources (N.B. travel, food and accommodation are NOT included and participants are responsible for arranging their own travel, accommodation and insurance).

 Time